FH-Campus-Wien-WEB/web24-exercise-1/README.md

 As mentioned at the beginning, this exercise consists of three parts.

 1. First, who will have to change the data the server returns, e.g. you will have to replace the `!dlrow olleH` with JSON content about movies.
 This is done on the server side in `server/server.js`.
 1. The second part is already located on the client side in `server/files/index.html`.
-You will parse the JSON data that the client sends and build HTML elements in the DOM to render that data.
+Remember: Altough this files resides on the server, it is requested by the client and executed on the client-side.
+Here you will parse the JSON movie data that the server sends and build HTML elements in the DOM to render that data.
 1. In the third part you will make the page look somewhat prettier by adding some style.
 Styling using CSS is also implemented on the client side.

 ### Checking your implementation
 To check whether your implementation is working as expected you **should** use Cypress end-to-end tests.
 These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository.